aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 18, containing capital letters, and ASCII punctuation.
+The command below will generate a password of length 18, only containing capital letters and ASCII punctuation.
 However, it will not contain the characters `C`,
 `A`, `T`, `.`, or `/`.
 It does this by first declaring the base set: `cp`,